markjolesen/dosutil/cat/README.md

-# wc
+# cat

-count lines and words
+concatenate and print files

 # SYNOPSIS

-wc [OPTION]...
+cat [OPTION]...
 [FILE]...

 # DESCRIPTION

--c   Write the number of bytes
+-u   Write the number of bytes

 -h   Print help message and exit

--l   Write the number of lines

--w   Write the number of words
+FILE can be '-' for stdin.

 # Compiling